Hzoid/comply/README.md

 # Comply
-Stop wasting time cracking passwords!
-Make the wordlists comply.
+Stop wasting time cracking with useless wordlists!
+Make them comply.

 This is a tool written in C# that is designed to reduce wordlists down with given filters.
 It contains a profile (--default) which reduces wordlists down to the default [windows password policy](https://learn.microsoft.com/en-us/windows/security/threat-protection/security-policy-settings/password-must-meet-complexity-requirements).

-I wrote this tool because I found myself struggling to whittle down wordlists such as rockyou.txt for cracking active directory accounts.
-Since wordlists such as [rockyou.txt](https://github.com/praetorian-inc/Hob0Rules/blob/master/wordlists/rockyou.txt.gz) contain passwords that definitely won't be accepted by active directory's default configuration, I found that a lot of (actual and computational) time was wasted in cracking.
-This tool was my solution to the issue.
+I wrote this tool because I found myself struggling to whittle down wordlists for cracking active directory account hashes.
+Since wordlists such as [rockyou.txt](https://github.com/praetorian-inc/Hob0Rules/blob/master/wordlists/rockyou.txt.gz) contain passwords that definitely won't be accepted by active directory's default configuration, I found that a lot of (actual and computational) time was wasted on candidates that would never get matches.

 # Prerequisites
 This program is written in .NET 7.0 - you can either compile it yourself or use the [releases](https://github.com/Hzoid/comply/releases) page to download either the Linux or Windows pre-compiled binaries.